370: No Such Thing As George Clooney In A Blackcurrant Suit

 You're right.
 It's a good idea.

-How, how do we fill our time let's drag this out for a while the queues at starbucks in ethiopia must be absolutely enormous can you imagine if there's one person in front of you that's amazing
+How, how do we fill our time let's drag this out for a while the queues at starbucks in ethiopia must be absolutely enormous can you imagine if there's one person in front of you that's your days and nice

 and after all that time they still get your name wrong